-- Oreo Cookies: You need about 20 whole Oreos, which pulse down into about 2 cups of crumbs (220g).
+- Oreo Cookies: You need about 22 whole Oreos, which pulse down into about 2 packed cups of crumbs (250g).

 - White Chocolate: Use 6 ounces of “baking chocolate” bars, found in the baking aisle.
 They’re sold in 4-ounce bars, so you’ll need 2.
 (You’ll have 2 ounces leftover for another use.)
 I prefer Bakers or Ghirardelli brands.
 Do not use candy melts, white chocolate dipping wafers, or white chocolate chips; all contain stabilizers or added ingredients preventing them from combining evenly with the cheesecake filling.

 - Lemon Juice: This recipe does not taste like lemon.
 The 1 teaspoon of lemon juice brightens up the otherwise flat white chocolate flavor.

 - Raspberry Jam: You can try using raspberry jam instead of the homemade sauce.
 I recommend 3 Tablespoons for each layer (6 Tbsp total).